Waltonwood Senior Living: A Comprehensive Review

 Management and staff

-- The facility houses about 40 residents, allowing staff to provide more personalized attention and respond quickly to needs.
+- The facility houses about 40 residents.
+At that size, staff can give more personal attention and respond quickly when someone needs help.

 Location and community integration